KHUZEMAH/SRP-MFaisal/wp-content/plugins/event-tickets-plus/readme.txt

 == Changelog ==

+= [5.6.4] 2022-12-08 =

+* Fix - WooCommerce stock updates with Ticket Stock to keep the stock within max capacity.
+[ETP-830]
+* Fix - Going into a Ticket Fieldsets menu keeps the sidebar menu active.
+[ETP-809]
+* Enhancement - Sorting support added on WooCommerce Order report page Order, Email, Date, Status, and Total columns.
+[ET-1527]
+* Language - 24 new strings added, 55 updated, 0 fuzzied, and 18 obsoleted

 = [5.6.3] 2022-11-09 =

 * Fix - Helps multiple of the same ticket form modals by targeting the selected form instead of a global parameter.
 [ETP-810]
 * Fix - Added attendee label validation so duplicate labels can't be used which was creating database issues.
 [ETP-803]
+* Fix - Helps multiple of the same ticket form modals by targeting the selected form instead of a global parameter.
+[GTRIA-729]

 = [5.6.2] 2022-10-31 =